-Now I have an excuse to watch a kids' show without feeling guilty, she thought to herself.
+Now I have an excuse to watch a kids' show without feeling guilty, Jo thought.
 She watched television with her new charges until Charlotte came in to tell them dinner was ready.

-"You're welcome to join us, Miss March," she added.
+"You're welcome to join us, Jo," she added.

-The dining room was also large and looked cozy, with a fireplace against one wall.
-The table was white and was surrounded by four chairs.
+The dining room was also large, with a fireplace against one wall.
+The table had been painted white, and four chairs surrounded it.